openhab/org.openhab.binding.zwave/doc/technisat/shutter_0_0.md

 ### Parameter 3: Energy meter report

-Interval of active energy meter report in minutes Interval of active energy meter report in minutes, 10min ...
-3 weeks, 0 - disable Values in the range 0 to 30240 may be set.
+Interval of active energy meter report in minutes
+<p&gtInterval of active energy meter report in minutes, 10min ...
+3 weeks, 0 - disable</p&gt
+Values in the range 0 to 30240 may be set.

 The manufacturer defined default value is ```60```.